THE ANIMAL TOTEM TAROT – LET THE ANIMALS SHOW YOU THE WAY

 Did you know the pink shade of the Flamingo indicates how healthy she is?
 Did you know that the Ostrich doesn’t actually put her head in the sand?
 She simply looks down and around to see her best options in a stressful situation.

-But soon, I dived into the companion book and discovered yet another (or 10) layer to the cards I already know so well.
+But soon, I dived into the companion book and discovered many new layers to the cards I already know so well.
 By doing a fantastic job on researching animal behaviour the author, Leeza Robertson, supported by the beautiful work of Eugene Smith (the illustrator who also brought Llewellyn’s Classic Tarot to life) gave birth to a truly enriching version of Tarot.

 I bought the Animal Totem Tarot over a year ago.
-When I first unpacked it, I was shortly fooled by its fresh, natural vibe.
+When I first unpacked it, I was shortly fooled by its vibe.
 It is like a breath of fresh air with its beautiful colours, beautiful animals (sometimes cute, like the peaceful cow that is the Empress or the squirrel burying his riches on the Four of Pentacles – and sometimes cruel, like the dead foxes on the 8 of Pentacles).

-For random card draws the author also thought of interesting questions you should or could ask yourself when you draw a certain card and there’s even a little space left your personal notes.
+For random card draws the author also thought of interesting questions you could ask yourself when you draw a card.
+There’s even a little space left your personal notes.
 Not all companion books are made with such care and intelligence.
 This is one of the best I’ve had the pleasure to read.

 The Animal Totem Tarot at a Glance is

-- a positive deck for self guidance
+a positive deck for self guidance

-- based on the Rider Waite system
+based on the Rider Waite system

-- colourful but soft to the eye
+colourful but soft to the eye

-- easy to read
+easy to read

-- accompanied by a great companion book
+accompanied by a great companion book

 Positive doesn’t mean naive.
-And it certainly isn’t that.
 Don’t let the sweet squirrel on the companion book cover fool you.
 On this journey with the animals of the world the animal totem tarot helps you find yourself while answering all kinds of questions.

-In the Marseille deck, you’ll have the horses of the Knights and the really dark dog of the Fool (Middle Ages Christians were not seeing dogs very favourably).
+In the Marseille deck, you’ll have the horses of the Knights, the wolf and dog of of the Moon and another dog on the Fool (Middle Ages Christians were not seeing dogs very favourably).
 And that’s it.
 The Rider Waite deck is not much better in this regard.
-Some more recent decks have started to make some room for the animals, especially the Celtic and Druidic inspired ones but here, we reach a whole new level.
+Some more recent decks have started to make some room for the animals, especially the Celtic and Druidic inspired ones.
+But here, we reach a whole new level.

 A LOOK AT THE CARDS

-Each card presents you one main animal but the card is not renamed after them.
-So you will have to learn their names (for the least familiar ones like the Sugar glider, Wilson’s Plover, Bowerbird or the Echidna) and messages.
-Each card is named after the classic RWS system so this will help most readers dive into this deck and start reading it fast.
+Each card presents you one animal but the card is not renamed after them.
+So you will have to learn their names (for the least familiar ones at least like the Sugar Glider, Wilson’s Plover, Bowerbird or the Echidna) and their messages.

 In this sense she represents the spark, the birth of an idea, a project or even a child to come.
 The cow speaks of creativity and love.
 She quietly rules over her world, without any other weapon but love and generosity.

 She describes him as the keeper of the ancestral knowledge, the one that can’t be collected in books and remains the same, no matter what.
 In a world that keeps changing, the polar bear doesn’t.

 In any well designed Tarot deck, the aces should reflect the essence of each minor suit.
 And this high quality version does respect this golden rule.

-Here are the Aces you’ll find in the Animal Totem Tarot, they’re all regular Wands, Cups, Pentacles and Swords, the author did not rename any suit.
+These are the Aces you’ll find in the Animal Totem Tarot, they’re all regular Wands, Cups, Pentacles and Swords, the author did not rename any suit.

 The Minor Arcana is just as rich and important as the major one in this deck.
 On the one hand it’s an absolute treat.
 On the other, you’ll have to do quite some studying to really master all of these 78 creatures.

 There are so many amazing cards to discover in this deck!
-I warmly encourage you to get your copy and enjoy the beautiful universe of the Animal Totem Tarot 🙂
+I warmly encourage you to get your copy and enjoy the beautiful universe of the Animal Totem Tarot.

 Tutorial for Self Guidance

-For example: this is a perfect deck for anyone keeping a daily Tarot journal as one card a day will go a long way.
+For example: this is a perfect deck for anyone keeping a daily Tarot journal.
+One card a day will go a long way.
 You can simply ask “What do the animals want me to take into consideration today?”.